Luanda Railway: Resumption of services

 In 2010, a passenger service resumed between Luanda and Malanje; Angola's Deputy Minister of Transport, José João Kuvingwa suggested that full operation could resume in 2011.
 In July 2010, a twice-weekly freight service began, between Dondo and Luanda.
 In November 2010, CFL announced hourly passenger trains between Viana and Textang; in December 2010, container services commenced, serving a dry port near Viana, and in January 2011 the first train reached Malanje.

-The most of the trains work the suburban stretch from Luanda to Viana and further to Catete.
+Most of the trains run on the suburban stretch from Luanda to Viana and further to Catete.
 Trains on this service were carrying about 15 000 passengers per day as of 2015.

 Regular services between Luanda and Malanje started in January 2011.
 One train per day is working the line, either up, i.e. from Luanda to Malanje, or down (return).
 The long distance trains start and end at Viana.

 In mid-July 2011, the CFL announced the introduction of electronic ticketing on an experimental basis for inter-provincial journeys, beginning on 18 July.

-Accidents
+Crashes and incidents

-In 2011, 34 people died from 70 accidents on the suburban stretch between the Luanda, Viana and Icolo e Bengo municipalities, most of them in cases where cars or people tried to cross the line at illegal crossings, said CFL marketing director Francisco Henriques to Angop.
+In 2011, 34 people died from 70 crashes and incidents on the suburban stretch between the Luanda, Viana and Icolo e Bengo municipalities, most of them in cases where drivers or pedestrians tried to cross the line at illegal crossings, said CFL marketing director Francisco Henriques to Angop.
 After 18 years of interruption of railway traffic, there is a whole generation who has no experience at all interacting with railways and trains.

 On 18 February 2012, the rail line was interrupted for at least two days when a truck crashed into a passenger train at a level crossing in the locality "Cabebeia", in município de Kambambe (provínce Kwanza Norte).
-The locomotive derailed completely, and also two railway cars were damaged.
+The locomotive derailed completely, and two railway cars were damaged.